NMRExchangeFormat/NEF/specification/Overview.md

     Atoms are identified by a residue identifier plus the atom name (e.g. 'HA') as a fourth string.

-    1. The identifying strings are case sensitive, and all identifiers (including casing) must be consistent throughout a file.
+    1. The identifying strings are case sensitive, and the same object must have the same name (including casing) throughout the file - except for the use of wildcard names for atoms, as described below.
 Atom names and standard 3-letter-type residue names must match the molecule names also in casing in order to count as assignments to the molecule.
 Currently this means that they must be ALL-UPPER-CASE, but if in the future RCSB introduces mixed-case residue names (e.g. for carbohydrates), the nef names must match the case used by RCSB.
-For chain codes and insertion codes upper case si strongly recommended, but lower case is allowed in order to match to e.g. lower-case chain codes used by the RCSB.
+For chain codes and insertion codes upper case si strongly recommended, but lower case is allowed if necessary to match e.g. lower-case chain codes used by the RCSB.

     Examples: